Jaywardhan-singh/user_mngmt_system/README.md

 ## 📝 License

-This project is created for educational and demonstration purposes.
+This project is created for educational and demonstration purposes and is under MIT License.

 ## 👥 Author

-Developed as a full-stack user management system demonstration.
+Developed as a full-stack mini user management system for basic demonstrations.

 ## 🤝 Contributing